Not Getting Job Interviews? Get resume Help - Banner

 Dear Scholarship Committee,

-Mia maintains a 4.0 GPA while juggling responsibilities as class president and volunteering weekly at the local food pantry.
-She is mature beyond her years—compassionate, focused, and goal-oriented.
-Her initiative to organize a school-wide mental health awareness week shows her ability to lead with empathy and purpose.
+Mia maintains a 4.0 GPA while serving as class president and volunteering weekly at a local food pantry.
+She also organized a school-wide mental health awareness initiative, demonstrating leadership and initiative.

 Sincerely,